Fort Lauderdale Child Custody Attorneys

 What’s the Goal of Courts in Child Custody Battles?

-For now, it’s important to focus on the mission of the Florida legislature: to try and ensure both parents have a healthy relationship with their children and take their responsibilities as a parent seriously.
+At present, the mission of the Florida legislature is to help ensure that both parents have a healthy relationship with their children and take their responsibilities as a parent seriously.

-• what cultures or religions each parent is involved in (courts typically look down on religions perceived to be extreme, for example);
+- What cultures or religions each parent is involved in

-• whether or not the children have any special needs the court needs to make an exception for;
+- Whether or not the children have any special needs that the court needs to make an exception for;

-• whether or not the parents have displayed any behavior indicating they may be unfit as a parent or become unfit as a parent in the future;
+- Whether or not the parents have displayed any behavior indicating they may be unfit as a parent or become unfit in the future;

-• and perhaps most importantly, assuming the child is old enough to make decisions about their future, what they want out of a custody arrangement.
+- And perhaps most importantly, assuming the child is old enough to make decisions about their future and what they would like out of a custody arrangement.

-These factors all contribute to what kind of child custody arrangement the court decides to pursue.
+These factors all contribute to the kind of child custody arrangement the court decides to pursue.

 To make an accurate judgment about the above items, courts take a deep dive into the relationship each parent has with their children.
 For example, most courts consider the following factors:

-• Whether or not one parent is more likely to maintain contact with their ex than another.
-Courts generally aim for joint custody arrangements, since it’s usually ideal for children to spend time with both parents and develop a healthy connection to both parental figures.
+- Whether or not one parent is more likely to maintain contact with their ex than another.
+Courts generally aim for joint custody arrangements, as it’s usually ideal for children to spend time with and develop healthy connections with both parents.
 If one parent is more likely to maintain contact with their ex, the court may favor that parent in a custody arrangement.

 Once the court has a better understanding of all these variables, they’ll pursue the child custody case further.